s4njk4n/Plugin_Multinode_Tools/README.md

 #### SETUP SSH KEY-BASED AUTHENTICATION

-(Note: You must have setup the "useratip" file in the above section first)
+(Note: You must have setup the "user_at_ip" file in the above section first)

 ##### GENERATE SSH KEYS